Chloe-Tu2/Workplace-Safety-PPE-Detection-System/docs/README.md

 └── AI_USAGE_LOG.md
 ```

-## 📁 1.
-Final Project Materials (/Final)
+## 1. Final Project Materials (/Final)

-This folder contains the complete deliverables for the final submission of the project (December 3, 2025).
+This folder serves as the central hub for the final submission deliverables, containing the presentation deck in all accessible formats (PDF, PPTX), the raw text script, and the live demonstration video.

 ### **Final_DemarcusCrump_ChloeTu__ITAI1378.pdf**